 Political district or AVA area in the north of the region Central Coast in California south of San Francisco.
-There is significant agriculture here, which is why the area is also referred to as the "Salad Bowl of America".
-The city of Monterey is home to the famous novelist John Steinbeck (1902-1968), whose most significant novel, "The Grapes of Wrath," plays in the Monterey orchard-worker milieu.
-The area extends over the valleys Carmel Valley and Salinas Valley and is in the subzone Arroyo Seco, Carmel Valley, Chalone, Hames Valley, Monterey, San Bernabe, San Lucas and Santa Lucia Highlands.
-There are very different climatic conditions from cool near the coast in the area Carmel Valley to sunny and warm inland in the small area Chalone.
-Due to the low Rainfall is an artificial one irrigation What is required, above all, by means of the subterranean Salinas.
+There is significant agriculture here, which is why the area is also known as America's Salad Bowl.
+The famous writer John Steinbeck (1902-1968) was born in the city of Monterey, whose most important novel “The Grapes of Wrath” takes place in the orchard working class of Monterey.
+The area stretches across the Carmel Valley and Salinas Valley and is in the Arroyo Seco subzones, Carmel Valley, Chalone, Hames Valley, Monterey, San Bernabe, San Lucas and Santa Lucia Highlands.
+There are very different climatic conditions from cool near the coast in the Carmel Valley area to sunny and warm inland in the small area Chalone.
+Because of the low Rainfall is an artificial one irrigation required, which is done primarily by means of the underground salinas.